 As your company starts to grow, the processes and the way you run the company completely change.
 Before you can grow, you need to anticipate what comes next and the challenges that each new stage brings.
 Then you know how to prepare, what new job positions to open, what new type of clients to pitch to, and how to handle resources.

-The company starts to have more work than it can handle so founders hire more developers to help with the billable hours.
+The company starts to have more work than it can handle, so the founders hire more developers to help with the billable hours.
 The number of employees is 5-9.
-This is the time to start looking for a project manager so you’re prepared for the next stage, where having a dedicated project manager is critical.
+This is the time to start looking for a project manager, so you're prepared for the next stage, where having a dedicated project manager is critical.
 This is your chance to learn how to work with a project manager and let go of micromanaging everything yourself.

 By now, you have 20–50 employees, at least two project managers, an HR manager, and maybe a few more managers (account, art director, technical lead, etc.).
 There are more hierarchical layers, more services you provide, and a big list of clients that keep you on their retainer.
 Founders hardly ever code anymore; instead, they focus more time on management, finance, company brand, and participating in client pitches.